Heading

 In Windows, use File → Options → Proofing and select the AutoCorrect Options … button.

-On a Mac, the AutoCorrect dialog looks like, but the dialog is almost identical in Word on Windows.
+On a Mac, the AutoCorrect dialog looks like the following, but the dialog is almost identical in Word for Windows.

 AutoCorrect dialog added at a button on the Quick Access launch bar